tczyczko/Lampp/README.md

        git clone https://github.com/tczyczko/Lampp.git

 3. Note that there are two copies of img.tar.gz given, one in **target/classes/htm**l and one in **src/main/resources/html**.
 These must be uncompressed locally using tar (Linux) or 7-Zip (Windows) before running or compiling the program.
 They were compressed because of GitHub's limit on the number of files.
 See 000readme.txt for more details.
-The target/Lampp-0.0.1-SNAPSHOT.jar file WILL run without access to these files.
-Again, see oooreadme.txt for details on how to run the program.
+The target/Lampp-0.0.1-SNAPSHOT.jar file WILL run without access to these files, but will be missing images.
+Again, see 000readme.txt for details on how to run the program. [java --module-path $PATH_TO_FX --add-modules javafx.controls,javafx.web -jar target\Lampp-0.0.1-SNAPSHOT.jar]

 4. Use the POM file with Maven to run or build the java program.
 See 000README.txt for specific and more detailed setup instructions.

 5. The accompanying textbook (a work in progress) is given as a PDF, an epub and HTML files.
 It is written in ![LaTeX](LICENSE/latex-logo.png) , and processed using [LaTeXML](https://math.nist.gov/~BMiller/LaTeXML/), so it uses the most basic and necessary LaTeX that can be processed into epub and HTML by LaTeXML.

-6. An old Android apk file is included that was created long ago using Gluon and Java 8.
-It can still be side-loaded on many Android tablets.
+6. An old Android debug apk file is included that was created long ago using an early Gluon netbeans plugin and Java 8.
+It can still be side-loaded on many Android tablets to demonstrate the use of touch gestures.

 ## Contributing 💡
 If you want to contribute to this project (by adding other number fields perhaps?
-Or suggesting problems that need the Integer Modulus a Prime number field?), your pull request will be welcomed.
+Or suggesting problems that need the Integer Modulus a Prime number field?), your pull request or comments will be welcomed.
 If you find any issue just put it in the repository issue section.
 Suggestions for directions for further development will also be welcomed.
-Remember, though, Lampp is for very low level (though strictly correct) instruction and it should allow a student to "play" with the ideas of elementary Linear Algebra which should, really, be introduced even before calculus.
+Remember, though, Lampp is for very low level (though strictly correct) instruction .
+It was created to allow a student to "play" with the ideas of elementary Linear Algebra (which should, really, be introduced even before calculus.)